splunk/observability-workshop/content/en/conf24/1-zero-config-k8s/8-rum/1-rebuild-app.md

 . ~/workshop/petclinic/scripts/push_docker.sh
 ```

-As soon as the containers are pushed into the repository, just restart the `api-gateway` to apply the changes:
+As soon as the container is pushed into the repository, just restart the `api-gateway` to apply the changes:

 ``` bash
 kubectl rollout restart deployment api-gateway